OnLinedPaper/olp_submit/README.txt

 to control a browser window, automating the submission process.

-run olp_group_read first to get a list of all groups you are a part of.
+run group_read first to get a list of all groups you are a part of.
 (the list this creates can be passed to olp_submit)

-run olp_list_make next to make specific lists for different types of art.
+run list_make next to make specific lists for different types of art.

-run olp_submit last to begin the automated submission process.
+run submit last to begin the automated submission process.

 ===============================================================================

 GENERAL USAGE NOTES

 - V3 IS STILL UNDER CONSTRUCTION.
 PLEASE USE V2.
-- use olp_group_read.py to make a list of groups, olp_list_make to create specialized lists for different art types, and olp_submit to submit things to dA.
+- use group_read.py to make a list of groups, list_make to create specialized lists for different art types, and submit to submit things to dA.
-- please don't try to break the program. you will probably succeed. (if you ignore this and do manage to break the program, though, please send me a copy of the .errorlog.txt file so I can see what went wrong.
-It'll be in /data [but be careful, it resets every time you run the program])
+- please don't try to break the program. you will probably succeed. (if you ignore this and do manage to break the program, though, please send me a copy of the .errorarchive.txt file so I can fix what went wrong.
+It'll be in the data folder)
-- once you start using olp_submit.py, the main submission program, don't stop until execution is completed - it can't save your progress yet.
+- once you start using submit_v2.py, the main submission program, don't stop until execution is completed - it can't save your progress yet.

 ===============================================================================

-INSTRUCTIONS FOR olp_group_read.py
+INSTRUCTIONS FOR group_read.py

-olp_group_read will go to your groups page and compile all groups into a .csv file.
+group_read will go to your groups page and compile all groups into a .csv file called groups.csv

 - enter your username. that's it.

 ===============================================================================

-INSTRUCTIONS FOR olp_list_make
+INSTRUCTIONS FOR list_make

-olp_list_make allows you to create custom lists to submit art of specific types to specific groups, into specific folders.
+list_make allows you to create custom lists to submit art of specific types to specific groups, into specific folders.

 - enter your username.